ADVANTICS/documentation/charge-controllers/charger_interfaces.md

 charger_type: The charger type should be "Advantics_ADM_PC_BP25_BoostBuck".
 ```
 ```
 boost_buck_mode: This boolean parameter can be used to select between Boost-Buck mode or Buck-only mode.
-The default value is false.
 ```
 ```
 boost_buck_max_current: This float parameter can be used to set the maximum current for Boost-Buck mode.
 The default value is 110 Amps.